-Once per quarter, a testing team should evaluate a random sample of system backups by attempting to restore them on a test bed environment.
+Once per quarter (or whenever new backup equipment is purchased), a testing team should evaluate a random sample of system backups by attempting to restore them on a test bed environment.
 The restored systems should be verified to ensure that the operating system, application, and data from the backup are all intact and functional.